CarinaAJ/p3-last-chapter/README.md

 ### Validators Testing
 ----------------------

 The code has been tested by running it through the PeP8.
-Almost all of the errors which have been encountered were due to trailing whitespaces or either too many or not enough blank lines.
+Almost all of the errors that have been encountered were due to trailing whitespaces or either too many or not enough blank lines.

 No errors were found during the final check.